AdobeDocs/experience-manager-screens.en/help/using/getting-started-digital-signage.md

    Hardware defines what hardware components are ideal for your digital signage project implementation:
    * Does the device have enough storage space to run all variations of the experiences offline?
-   * Have we allowed for video cable type and length?
-And does the device support both the desired resolutions (HD, FullHD, 4K, etc.) and video codecs I'm planning to deploy (h.264, h.265, etc.)
+   * Have you allowed for video cable type and length?
+And does the device support both the desired resolutions (HD, FullHD, `4K`, and so on) and video codecs I am planning to deploy (h.264, h.265, and so on)
    * Usage of physical copper wire
    * Size of screens
    * Number of screens